roualdes/bridgestan/paper/paper.md

 parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.

-`BridgeStan` enables memory allocated in the host language (Julia, Python, R or Rust), to be reused within Stan, though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
+`BridgeStan` enables memory allocated in the host language (Julia, Python, R, or Rust), to be reused within Stan, though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
 For instance, the `BridgeStan` function `log_density_gradient` has as an optional output argument the